replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/http.md

 title: "HTTP"
 ---

-The HTTP host preflight check can be used to validate that the machine is able to connect to a certain HTTP address.
+The HTTP host preflight check is used to validate that the machine is able to connect to a certain HTTP address.

 ## HTTP Collector